shivangsharmaa/Process-Manager-Application/README.md

      - **Refresh:** Update the process list to reflect the current state.
      - **Kill Process:** Terminate a selected process.
      - **Renice Process:** Adjust the priority of a selected process.
+     - **View Subprocesses:** Input a PID to view its associated subprocesses along with their commands in a dialog box.

 4. **Dynamic Data Updates:**
    - Regularly updates CPU and memory metrics to provide live system insights.